Homebuilt aircraft: Safety

 The safety record of homebuilts is not as good as certified general aviation aircraft.
 In the United States, in 2003, amateur-built aircraft experienced a rate of 21.6 accidents per 100,000 flight hours; the overall general aviation accident rate for that year was 6.75 per 100,000 flight hours.

 The accident rate for homebuilt aircraft in the U.S. has long been a concern to the Federal Aviation Administration.
-At Sun 'n Fun 2010, FAA Administrator Randy Babbitt said that homebuilts "account for 10 percent of the GA fleet, but 27 percent of accidents.
-It's not the builders (getting into accidents), but the second owners.
+At Sun 'n Fun 2010, FAA administrator Randy Babbitt said that homebuilts "account for 10 percent of the GA fleet, but 27 percent of accidents.
+It's not the builders [getting into accidents], but the second owners.
 We need better transition training."
 In the US, flight instruction, including primary flight training, can be received in the owner's homebuilt aircraft from any instructor willing to provide such training.

 A study released in 2012 by the U.S. National Transportation Safety Board concluded that homebuilt aircraft in the U.S. have an accident rate 3–4 times higher than the rest of the general aviation fleet.
-Almost 10% of homebuilt accidents occurred on the first flight and 9% of accidents occurred in aircraft that were sold were on the new owner's first flight.
+Almost 10% of accidents involving homebuilt aircraft occurred on the craft's first flight.
+A further 9% of accidents occurred on their first flight after being sold, due to the new owner's unfamiliarity with the craft.
 The study also identified that powerplant failures and loss of control in-flight accidents were much higher than the same rates for certified aircraft.

 Most nations' aviation regulations require amateur-built aircraft to be physically marked as such (for example in the U.K. "Occupant Warning – This aircraft ... is amateur built." must be displayed), and extra flight testing is usually required before passengers (who are not pilots themselves) can be carried.

 Culture

 The largest airshow in the world is the Experimental Aircraft Association's annual EAA AirVenture Oshkosh airshow in Oshkosh, Wisconsin, which takes place in late July and early August.
 Other annual events are the Sun N' Fun Fly-In, which occurs in the early spring in Lakeland, Florida, and the Northwest EAA Fly-In in Arlington, Washington.
-These events are called a fly-in as many people fly their homebuilts and other aircraft into the airport hosting the show, often camping there for the duration.
+These events are called fly-ins as many people fly their homebuilts and other aircraft into the airport hosting the show, often camping there for the duration.
 Both events last a week.
-Takeoffs and landings at these shows number in the thousands.
+Takeoffs and landings at these shows typically number in the thousands.